-New Year's Day: Veterans Day:

-Martin Luther King, Jr.'s Birthday Thanksgiving Day:

-Birthday Thanksgiving Friday (for non-shift personnel only);

-Presidents' Day; ----Christmas Eve ;

-Labor Day: Christmas Related Holiday:

-Memorial Day: Personal Holiday (1 per fiscal year):

-Independence Day (July 4); Juneteenth

-and any other day declared by the City Commission to be a legal holiday.
+New Year's Day; Veterans Day; Martin Luther King, Jr.'s Birthday Thanksgiving Day; Thanksgiving Friday (for non-shift personnel only); Presidents' Day; Christmas Eve; Labor Day; Christmas Related Holiday; Memorial Day; Personal Holiday (1 per fiscal year); Independence Day (July 4); Juneteenth and any other day declared by the City Commission to be a legal holiday.
 The Personal Holiday will be granted on a date selected by the employee, provided the employee has six (6) consecutive months of regular full-time service with the City.
 The date selected must be approved by the Department Head and City Manager.
 The Personal Holiday for shift employees will not be granted as time off but will be compensated at 9.6 hours straight time pay on the date selected by the employee and approved by the Fire Chief and the City Manager.

-Section 2 Fire Department Personnel Only

-- A. Non-Shift Employees Non-shift employees on the above days shall be off duty with pay subject, however, to being called in for work on such days if required by their supervisor, Fire Chief, and/or City Manager.
-Employees will be compensated for their eight (8) hour workdays. - B. Shift Employees Shift employees shall receive 9.6 hours of pensionable straight time pay at the appropriate hourly rate for each holiday and 4.8 hours pay at the appropriate hourly rate for the half days set forth above.
+Section 2 Fire Department Personnel Only A. Non-Shift Employees - Non-shift employees on the above days shall be off duty with pay subject, however, to being called in for work on such days if required by their supervisor, Fire Chief, and/or City Manager.
+Employees will be compensated for their eight (8) hour workdays.
+B. Shift Employees - Shift employees shall receive 9.6 hours of pensionable straight time pay at the appropriate hourly rate for each holiday set forth above.
 Effective October 1, 2025, shift employees shall receive 8.4 hours of pensionable straight time pay at the appropriate hourly rate for each holiday.
-The sShift employees will work their normal shift whether on a holiday or not.-If a shift employee calls in sick on a legal holiday, they will not receive holiday pay.
+Shift employees will work their normal shift whether on a holiday or not.-If a shift employee calls in sick on a legal holiday, they will not receive holiday pay.

-Employees who are on leave without pay on the day preceding and the day following a holiday or who are absent without leave on the day preceding or the day following a holiday shall be considered as absent without pay on the holiday and shall not be compensated for the holiday.
+Section 3 Employees who are on leave without pay on the day preceding and the day following a holiday or who are absent without leave on the day preceding or the day following a holiday shall be considered as absent without pay on the holiday and shall not be compensated for the holiday.

-All regular, full-time, non-shift employees shall be granted leave with pay on the holidays listed above.
+Section 4 All regular, full-time, non-shift employees shall be granted leave with pay on the holidays listed above.
 In the event any of the aforementioned days fall on Saturday, the preceding Friday shall be considered a holiday, and in the event any of the aforementioned days fall on Sunday, the following Monday shall be considered a holiday.